The Simpsons season 18: Episodes

+Production

+This season and the following season were ordered in March 2006.
+Al Jean remained as showrunner, a role he had since the thirteenth season.
+This season included the 400th episode of the series and marked the 20th anniversary of the Simpson characters' debut on The Tracey Ullman Show.
+Regarding the show's longevity, executive producer James L. Brooks commented that the fan base of the show was being "replenished" with younger fans as current fans become older.
+He thought the work environment remained the same as it was in the beginning but with more creative independence.

 Reception

-Critical reception
+Critical response

 Robert Canning of IGN gave the season a 6.6 saying it was "Passable" and that "Now in its eighteenth season (go ahead, say that out loud: 'eighteen seasons'), The Simpsons continues to supply America with a decent half-hour of comedy every Sunday night.
 However, most long-time fans of the show agree that the last several years have seen the program in constant decline.
 Looking back at this particular season, there's little evidence to prove them wrong.
 Though we were treated with at least a few hilarious gems this year, the mediocre (to the downright terrible) heavily outweighed the great."

+Colin Jacobson of DVD Movie Guide called the season "lackluster" and said it was a step back from the previous season.
+He attributed this to The Simpsons Movie "absorbing much of the show's talent" and concluded, "Season 18 will be a must-see for Simpsons fans, but it's not a great offering."
+Stuart Galbraith IV of DVD Talk wrote, "Season 18 on DVD certainly has some evidence of that, but almost every episode still offers at least a laugh, and some of the episodes in that collection are quite funny."
+John Schwarz of Bubbleblabber gave it a nine out of ten, saying, "For both die-hard Simpsons fans and seasoned series stalwarts alike, this collection is a must-have.
+If you like the special features, you might want more at the end, but there's so much commentary on the episodes that it'll keep you busy for a while."

 Awards

-At the 35th Annie Awards, Alf Clausen and Michael Price won the award for "Best Music in an Animated Television Production" for "Yokel Chords" while Ian Maxtone-Graham and Billy Kimball won "Best Writing in an Animated Television Production" for "24 Minutes" Jeff Westbrook won a WGA Award for "Kill Gil: Vols.
-1 & 2" while Matt Selman was nominated for "The Haw-Hawed Couple" and John Frink received a nomination for "Stop, or My Dog Will Shoot".
+At the 35th Annie Awards, Alf Clausen and Michael Price won the award for "Best Music in an Animated Television Production" for "Yokel Chords" while Ian Maxtone-Graham and Billy Kimball won "Best Writing in an Animated Television Production" for "24 Minutes" Jeff Westbrook won a WGA Award for "Kill Gil, Volumes I & II" while Matt Selman was nominated for "The Haw-Hawed Couple" and John Frink received a nomination for "Stop, or My Dog Will Shoot!".

 The series also received a British Comedy Award nomination for "Best International Comedy" a Primetime Emmy Award nomination for Outstanding Animated Program for "The Haw-Hawed Couple" and an Environmental Media Award nomination for "Best Television Episodic Comedy" for "The Wife Aquatic".